Tōno Hiroaki

-Hiroaki Tōno (東野 弘昭, Tōno Hiroaki) was a Japanese professional Go player.
+Tōno Hiroaki (東野 弘昭, Tōno Hiroaki) was a Japanese professional Go player.
 He was born in Japanese-occupied Manchukuo, and was raised in Ehime Prefecture.

 Biography

 Tōno became a professional in 1951.
 In 1970, he became a 9 dan.
 He was affiliated with the Kansai Ki-in.
 He died of heart failure at a hospital in Suita, on June 16, 2025, at the age of 85.